fetchai/carpark_agent/README.md

 Save the file and exit nano.
 Reboot the Raspberry Pi.

 ## 5a.
 Installing the client software on a Mac
+When we started up the OEF Node we did some of this already.
+We can leave the Node running and open up a new terminal.

 ### Installing the code
-Now this is running we will need to open another terminal window.
 Go to your carpark agent directory

     cd ~/Desktop/carpark_agent

 Create and activate the virtual environment and install the python packages

-    ./run_scripts/create_venv.sh
+    virtualenv --system-site-packages -p python3.7 ../venv
     source venv/bin/activate
     python setup.py install